laatabix/MarraSIM/README.md

   - *ind_trip_time* : an integer that indicates how much time (in seconds) the individual has traveled to reach its destination.
 This time starts when taking the first transport mean and ends when leaving the last transport mean.

 **BusStop** : represents a location where a bus can take or drop off individuals.
 A bus stop has a name and may be an ordinary in-between stop, or a depart/terminus for one or multiple bus lines.

+**RoadSegment** : represents one segment of the road network.
+All roads are divided into segments of 100m maximum.
+If a road segment is in the urban zone (represented by the boolean attribute *rs_in_city*, it can have a traffic density of four levels: normal with no traffic delays (green), medium (orange), high (red), and heavy traffic (dark red).